Casper-Pijnenburg/TRIQS_Fourier_transforms/README.md

 I wrote a simple Python script that imports these parallel functions that are written in C++ within TPRF.
 A curious thing I noticed is that restricting my parallel implementation to a single core is still quicker than transforming the entire Green's function in one go.
 I use `np.testing.assert_allclose()` to make sure we get the same result and I've plotted the execution times as a function of the number of cores utilized (just for my 8 core machine).

-Here we can see a clear befenit in execution time (200 orbitals, so two 200 by 200 Gfs), but it doesn't seem to scale that well with an increasing number of cores.
+Here we can see a clear benefit in execution time (200 orbitals, so two 200 by 200 Gfs), but it doesn't seem to scale that well with an increasing number of cores.
 Results shown in execution_times.pdf.